Good News (2025 film): Plot

-As the deadline draws near and the government officials scramble to escape accountability, Nobody persuades Japanese Deputy Minister of Transportation Shinichi Ishida, who is present as an observer, to offer himself as a hostage in exchange for the passengers' freedom.
-The hijackers accept, the hostage swap is completed smoothly, and Japanese Ride 351 takes off for North Korea.
-Later, Nobody divulges to Seo that although the minister and pilots were safely returned to Japan, the hijackers' guns and explosives turned out to be fakes and they never intended to harm the hostages, and thus the Red Army Faction essentially outsmarted South Korea.
-Furthermore, South Korea wants to cover up the full extent of government involvement in the fiasco and make it appear that Japanese Ride 351 landed at Gimpo by mistake, and Seo cannot receive any recognition for his actions.
-Nobody reassures the disappointed Seo that he nonetheless accomplished something important and gives him a watch as compensation.
+Nobody persuades Japanese Deputy Minister of Transportation Shinichi Ishida to offer himself as a hostage in exchange for the passengers' release.
+The hijackers accept, and after the swap, Japanese Ride 351 takes off for North Korea.
+Nobody divulges to Seo that although the minister and pilots were safely returned to Japan, the hijackers' guns and explosives turned out to be fake.
+Furthermore, South Korea initiates a cover-up and makes it appear as if the Japanese Ride 351 landed at Gimpo by mistake, preventing Seo from receiving recognition.
+Nobody assures Seo that he nonetheless accomplished something important and gives him a presidential watch as compensation.
 Nobody's reward is South Korean citizenship and a new name of his own choosing: Choi Go-myung.

 Production

 In May 2024, Hong Kyung was offered a role in the film.

 In a press release issued in September 2024, Netflix officially announced that the film had entered production.
 Filming began on September 7, 2024, and finished by February 17, 2025.

 Gimpo International Airport was made to look like Pyongyang International Airport for the filming.